Mayor of the East Midlands backs plan for speedier transport infrastructure

 Mayor Claire Ward and Transport Secretary Heidi Alexander in Nottingham

-Alongside this, the government has also announced it will consult on measures to devolve additional powers to Mayors, allowing them to have final say over decisions related to public transport – including mass transit.
+The Mayor of the East Midlands has welcomed plans to devolve additional regulatory powers to Mayors – allowing them to have final say over decisions related to major public transport schemes.

-Named Transport and Works Act Orders (TWAOs), the devolution of these powers will ensure local leaders will have more tools to deliver local transport which meets the needs of local people.
+The proposals, announced by the Government this week, will give local leaders more tools to deliver transport networks which meet the needs of local people.

 Mayor Claire Ward, left, has backed the Mass Transit Taskforce announced by Transport Secretary Heidi Alexander.